-Recently on our daily walk, I bumped into 2 regulars, both without their dogs.
+On one of our daily walk, I bumped into 2 regulars, both without their dogs.
 The usual comment of “I almost did not recognise you without your dog” was responded to with sad news.
 Both dogs had died, suddenly, of cancer.

-That prompted me to think (yet again) about what it may be like for me, if Lilly became ill and might die?.
+That prompted me to think (yet again) about what it may be like for me, if Lilly became ill and might die?
 What would both of us need to be able to part in peace?
 Most importantly, how could I help Lilly and reduce any physical or emotional distress she may feel?

 If you are not a pet person, then you may think this all ludicrous and unnecessary.
 While I don’t know what life has in store for either of us, being a psychotherapist I know –